buraksezer/olric/README.md

 partID = MOD(hash result, partition count)
 ```

-The partitions are distributed among cluster members by using a consistent hashing algorithm.
-In order to get details, please see
+The partitions are being distributed among cluster members by using a consistent hashing algorithm.
+In order to get details, please see [buraksezer/consistent](https://github.com/buraksezer/consistent).
-[buraksezer/consistent](https://github.com/buraksezer/consistent).
-The backup owners are also calculated by the same package.

 When a new cluster is created, one of the instances is elected as the **cluster coordinator**.
 It manages the partition table:

 * When a node joins or leaves, it distributes the partitions and their backups among the members again,
-* Removes empty owners from the partition owners list,
+* Removes empty previous owners from the partition owners list,
 * Pushes the new partition table to all the members,
-* Pushes the the partition table to the cluster periodically.
+* Pushes the partition table to the cluster periodically.

-Members propagates their birthdate(Unix timestamp in nanoseconds) to the cluster.
+Members propagate their birthdate(POSIX time in nanoseconds) to the cluster.
 The coordinator is the oldest member in the cluster.
 If the coordinator leaves the cluster, the second oldest member gets elected as the coordinator.

 Olric has a component called **rebalancer** which is responsible for keeping underlying data structures consistent: